-There is widespread concern expressed in newspapers, and in public policy and academic studies that a substantial fraction of Americans are preparing poorly for retirement.
-The headlines of newspaper articles - two recent examples are "Debt-Squeezed Gen X Saves Little" or "Retirement's Unraveling Safety Net" - suggest that individuals or the institutions that people rely on for retirement security are falling short.1 Journalists likely take cues from the financial services industry and from writing by academics and other opinion leaders.
+There is widespread concern expressed in newspapers and in public policy and academic studies that a substantial fraction of Americans are preparing poorly for retirement.
+The headlines of newspaper articles - two recent examples are "Debt-Squeezed Gen X Saves Little" or "Retirement's Unraveling Safety Net" - suggest that individuals or the institutions that people rely on for retirement security are falling short.
+Journalists likely take cues from the financial services industry and from writing by academics and other opinion leaders.
 An article in the 2007 McKinsey Quarterly (Court, Farrell, and Forsyth, 2007) states "One finding of our research was a segmentation indicating that only about a quarter of the boomers are financially prepared for their twilight years" (page 106).
-Munnell, Webb and Golub-Sass (2007) conclude "The National Retirement Risk Index has shown that even if households work to age 65 and annuitize all their financial assets, including the receipts from reverse mortgages on their homes, nearly 45 percent will be 'at risk' of being unable to maintain their standard of living in retirement."3 A widely cited statistic from the National Income and Product Accounts (NIPA), the personal saving rate as a fraction of disposable personal income, has declined steadily since the early 1980s.
-The personal saving rate was negative in 2002, 2005 and 2006, the only years it has been negative since 1932.
-The personal saving rate was 13.2 percent in 1986.
-It would seem there are good reasons to worry about American's financial behavior.
+Munnell, Webb and Golub-Sass (2007) conclude "The National Retirement Risk Index has shown that even if households work to age 65 and annuitize all their financial assets, including the receipts from reverse mortgages on their homes, nearly 45 percent will be 'at risk' of being unable to maintain their standard of living in retirement."
+A widely cited statistic from the National Income and Product Accounts (NIPA), the personal saving rate as a fraction of disposable personal income, has declined steadily since the early 1980s.
+The personal saving rate was 13.2 percent in 1986, but it was negative in 2002, 2005 and 2006, the only negative years since 1932.
+It would seem there are good reasons to worry about American's saving behavior.

 But developing rigorous, systematic evidence on the degree to which people are preparing sensibly for retirement is difficult.
 In the first part of this paper we briefly summarize and interpret some of the evidence on the adequacy of retirement wealth accumulation.
 A key building block for many studies is the "replacement rate" concept.
 For reasons discussed below, we think replacement rates do not provide a sensible underpinning for assessing retirement financial preparedness.
-In the second part of the paper we present descriptive evidence on wealth holdings across U.S. birth cohorts and subjective attitudes about their financial circumstances in retirement.
+We also present descriptive evidence on wealth holdings across U.S. birth cohorts and subjective attitudes about their financial circumstances in retirement.
 This descriptive evidence does not seem consistent, in our view, with dire assessments of poor financial preparation.

-1 See "Debt-Squeezed Gen X Saves Little," Lynn O'Shaughnessy, USA Today, 5/20/2008, p.
+&lt;sup>1 See "Debt-Squeezed Gen X Saves Little," Lynn O'Shaughnessy, USA Today, 5/20/2008, p.
 5a.; or "Retirement's Unraveling Safety Net," Dale Russakoff, Washington Post, 5/15/2005, p.
 1a.

-3 As additional examples, see "A Nation in Debt," Barbara Dafoe Whitehead," The American Interest Magazine, July/August 2008, III(6), and David Brooks, "The Great Seduction," New York Times, June 10, 2008.
+&lt;sup>2 As additional examples, see "A Nation in Debt," Barbara Dafoe Whitehead," The American Interest Magazine, July/August 2008, III(6), and David Brooks, "The Great Seduction," New York Times, June 10, 2008.

-In part three of this paper we implement the straightforward, but computationally complex approach used in Scholz, Seshadri, Khitatrakun (2006) to assess the adequacy of retirement wealth preparation of Americans born before 1954.
+In the second part of the paper we extend the straightforward, but computationally complex dynamic programming approach used in Scholz, Seshadri, Khitatrakun (2006) to assess the adequacy of retirement wealth preparation of Americans born between 1931 and 1941.
 Extensive data are required to implement this approach.
-We have recently gained access (under tightly restricted conditions), to the social security earnings histories for a much broader age range of Health and Retirement Study participants than we previously had available.
-We use these data to assess the degree to which all Americans born before 1954 have accumulated or are accumulating the wealth necessary to maintain pre-retirement living standards in retirement.
+We have recently gained access (under tightly restricted conditions), to the social security earnings histories for a broader age range of Health and Retirement Study participants than we previously had available.
+We use these data to assess the degree to which Americans born before 1954 have accumulated or are accumulating the wealth necessary to maintain pre-retirement living standards in retirement.